OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

 Lastly, it should be noted that OVAL Tests, OVAL Objects, and OVAL States are always included in the appropriate Platform Extension Definitions Model whereas OVAL Items are always included in the appropriate Platform Extension System Characteristics Model.

 #### 3.5.2 OVAL Function
 An OVAL Function provides a mechanism for manipulating values in the OVAL Language and can be arbitrarily nested within one another to perform multiple functions on a set of values.
-New OVAL Functions can be created by extending the abstract oval-def:FunctionGroup construct.
+New OVAL Functions can be created by extending the abstract <span style="font-family: 'Courier New'">oval-def:FunctionGroup</span> construct.
 OVAL Functions are always defined in the OVAL Definitions Model.

 #### 3.5.3 OVAL Datatype
-When adding a new datatype to the OVAL Language it should be added to either the oval:SimpleDatatypeEnumeration or the oval:ComplexDatatypeEnumeration in the OVAL Common Model.
-The datatype should be added to the oval:SimpleDatatypeEnumeration if the value can be represented using a string value and it should be added to the oval:ComplexDatatypeEnumeration if the value requires structure like the record datatype.
+When adding a new datatype to the OVAL Language it should be added to either the <span style="font-family: 'Courier New'">oval:SimpleDatatypeEnumeration</span> or the <span style="font-family: 'Courier New'">oval:ComplexDatatypeEnumeration</span> in the OVAL Common Model.
+The datatype should be added to the <span style="font-family: 'Courier New'">oval:SimpleDatatypeEnumeration</span> if the value can be represented using a string value and it should be added to the <span style="font-family: 'Courier New'">oval:ComplexDatatypeEnumeration</span> if the value requires structure like the record datatype.

 #### 3.5.4 Other
 The other two types of constructs that are commonly added to the OVAL Language are new entity datatypes to support new OVAL Datatypes and entity enumerations which restrict an entity to a specific set of values.
 New entity datatypes are always added to the core data models.
-Specifically, Entity[Object|State][…]Type types are added to the OVAL Definitions Model and EntityItem[…]Type types are added to the OVAL System Characteristics Model.
+Specifically, <span style="font-family: 'Courier New'">Entity[Object|State][...]Type</span> types are added to the OVAL Definitions Model and EntityItem[…]Type types are added to the OVAL System Characteristics Model.
 Enumeration values on the other hand are always added to the appropriate are added to the appropriate Platform Extension Definitions Model and Platform Extension System Characteristics Model.
-For example, an enumeration that restricts registry key types to a specific set of values is defined in both the Windows Platform Extension Definitions Model (e.g. win-def:EntityStateRegistryTypeType) and the Windows Platform Extension System Characteristics Model (e.g. win-sc:EntityItemRegistryTypeType).
+For example, an enumeration that restricts registry key types to a specific set of values is defined in both the Windows Platform Extension Definitions Model (e.g. <span style="font-family: 'Courier New'">win-def:EntityStateRegistryTypeType</span>) and the Windows Platform Extension System Characteristics Model (e.g. <span style="font-family: 'Courier New'">win-sc:EntityItemRegistryTypeType</span>).

 ## 4 Naming conventions
 The naming conventions for the OVAL Language can be broken up into two categories: (1) for the schema constructs and (2) for the names of the XML constructs that will be represented in instance documents.
 The latter being more important since that is what most of the OVAL community and the tools will be interacting with.